 Many expats use Wise as their main remittance mechanism.

-If foreign income is received into Wise and automatically converted into THB within a Thai-regulated entity, this may strengthen the compliance position that the income has entered Thailand’s financial system at the point of receipt.
+If foreign income is received into Wise, held under the Thai Wise entity, automatically converted into THB or later routed through THB, this may strengthen the argument that the income has entered Thailand’s financial system.

 Previously, users could: